aws/aws-cdk/packages/docs/src/examples.rst

 Examples
 ########

-This topic contains some |level2| construct examples to help you get started understanding the |cdk|.
+This topic contains some usage examples to help you get started understanding the |cdk|.

 ..
 We'll include this if we ever implement DeploymentPipeline
    _multiple_stacks_example: